wootfish/eli.sohl.com/drafts/theseus-revamp.md

 # Overview

 I am considering modifying the design for Theseus in some big ways.
 Let's lead with the _what_, and then we can go through the _why_.
-The main changes I'm considering are:
+Here's what I have in mind:

 * Requring all peer connections to be established through Tor onion services.

 * Using onion services' default encryption rather than a custom Noise-based encryption layer.

+    * Onion services provide end-to-end encryption.
+The server, whose public key is known from their onion address, authenticates to the client during the protocol for establishing this encrypted channel.

-    * By default, this encrypted channel is one-way authenticated; we will need to find a way of ensuring mutual authentication once the client peer has shared its own onion address & therefore has a public key to authenticate with.
+    * We will need to find a way of ensuring mutual authentication once the client peer has shared its own onion address.

 * Redefining node addresses:

     * Deriving addresses from Argon2id, using onion address as the "password" and Unix timestamps as the "salt".

     * Maintaining the current construct of a sliding window for address validity, such that only addresses whose timestamps differ from current Unix time by less than a given threshold are considered valid.

     * Including a proof-of-work component to add asymmetry between address generation and verification.

         * This would likely involve extending the Argon2id hash output from 20 bits to some larger amount, with the first 20 used as a node address and the remaining bits used as input for some proof-of-work function.
 The address would only be considered valid if proof-of-work validation succeeds.

         * Probably the simplest construct would be to extract 4 or 8 bytes, treat them a `long int` or `long long int` respectively, and require that they fall above or below a certain (possibly sliding) threshold.

 * Adding a carefully tuned proof-of-work constraint to `put` queries.
 This allows us to extend our formal analysis of the DHT in interesting ways -- more on this later.

     * The level of work required should scale super-linearly (quadratically? exponentially?) relative to the size of the data to store, so that `put`s for small data should be very cheap, but storing large binary blobs directly on the DHT is impossible without considerable precomputation.

     * The proof-of-work step should involve the data and the address but not the storer, any timestamp, or any other semantically significant field.

     * More on this later.

 * Making the `t` field in `put` responses mandatory.

     * In tandem with this, if a peer promises to store data for a certain duration but then discards the node address at which the data is stored before the promised duration has run out, the peer should re-publish this data on the network with a `t` field set to the difference between promised and actual storage time as a best-effort attempt at preventing this data from being silently lost.

     * Note: Some related formal work on the subject of timeouts and ratelimiting is forthcoming.

-* Making simplifications wherever newly possible.
-For instance:
-    * The Noise handshake re-negotiation queries are no longer needed.
+* Removing the Noise handshake re-negotiation queries, as they are no longer needed.

-    * Sharing any contact info aside from onion addresses is no longer needed.
+* Reworking the way contact info is stored and shared to use onion addresses instead of `IP,port` pairs.

-    * The on-wire format for routing info will have to be adjusted.
-    * It might make sense to shelve the "data tags" feature for `put` requests.
+* Reworking the way routing info is stored and shared.

-    * The `info` KRPC query will have to be redesigned.
+* Redesigning the `info` KRPC query.

     * It was built out to provide some functionality which is no longer needed.

     * Most specified info keys are now obsoleted.

     * It will need some new functionality.
 In particular, we will have to look into whether it is possible to add a solid challenge-response authentication construct to it, to support simultaneously sharing & proving ownership of one's own onion addresses.

-# Discussion
+* _Possibly:_ Shelving the "data tags" feature for `put` requests.

-## Tor
+# Tor

-The big one is Tor.
+The big news item here is Tor.
 I've always been committed to supporting Tor, but now I am considering _requiring_ it.
 Peers would make themselves available as onion services, and all peer connections would be made through Tor.

-### NAT Traversal
+### Tor: NAT Traversal

 Tor gives us NAT traversal for free.
 This is the killer feature, since reliable TCP NAT traversal is nontrivial.[^1]